How to paint an Aspen Tree (or Birch) one easy stroke at a time. An easy beginner friendly painting tutorial.

 That basically covers it.
 I displayed a very easy how to paint an Aspen Tree or Birch but if you want to you can add even more details.
 Look at pictures of these beautiful trees or other paintings to get some ideas.
 Some have bigger splotches of black here and there.
 Add leaves if you want a Spring type look etc. Make it your own and have fun!

 Want to be notified of new painting tutorials as I post them?
-Just fill out this form below, you also get access to our Resource Library of free patterns and printables!
+Just press the button at top of this page, fill out the form and you will also get access to our Resource Library of free patterns and printables!